 The one think the Hoover Linx has over the DC59 is the ability to shut off the motorized brush roll.
 This is important if you don’t want to scratch the surface of your floors.

 Suction is strong enough to pick up dirt on bare floor surfaces like tile, watch this to see what I mean…

 Even on the grooved areas of the tile it was still able to suck up all the cat litter on there so this machine won’t have a problem getting through dirt on hard wood or any other type of bare floor surface.

 It also has a recessed area so that larger pieces of dirt like cereal can go through.

 The Dyson DC59 Motorhead in particular is also very good on bare floor.
-While it was still able to clean most of the dirt on one pass not having the brushroll on/off feature had some effect.
+It was able to clean most of the dirt in one pass.
+But not having the brush roll on/off feature did scatter some dirt.

 You’ll notice that some of the dirt and hay bounced around because of the speed of which the brush roll was turning.
 It was flinging some of the debris around instead of picking it up.
 So in essence, the lack of an on/off feature on the beater bar affected the bare floor cleaning performs just a little bit – it created a little bit more mess than the Linx.